 In particular, they analyzed different cell cultures with the bacteria alongside CBD, antibiotic bacitracin (BAC), CBD and BAC, ethyl alcohol, or nothing at all.
 Each cell culture was subjected to the dugs for two and a half hours.

-In the end, the researchers found that CBD was able to increase the effects of BAC against S. aureus and other gram-positive bacteria.
+In the end, the researchers found that top shelf CBD flower was able to increase the effects of BAC against S. aureus and other gram-positive bacteria.
+CBD oils tend to vary though and you have to make sure to pick the best cbd oil for you.
 The combination, however, was not effective against gram-negative bacteria.

 As for how the combination works, the researchers noted that cell cultures treated with it underwent alterations in the morphology of their cells when compared to other treatments.
 Changes included a lack of cell separation during cell division, as well as downregulation of cell division gene, ezrA.